MetOffice/Vernier/documentation/Sphinx/build-guide.rst

         dynamically (``ON``).

 The table above pertains to options unique to the [name] project.
-An extensive list of CMake variables can be found
+An extensive list of CMake internal variables can be found
 `here <https://cmake.org/cmake/help/v3.13/manual/cmake-variables.7.html>`_.

 .. _installation: